RuthMcilwaine/TicTacToe.II/README.md

 * When the game starts:
     * "Welcome to Tic Tac Toe!"
 * When a new game begins (where X is the first player):
-    * "New Game!
+    * "New core.Game!
 First move: X"
 * When a player makes an invalid move the following message is shown:
     * "Incorrect move: X"
 * When a player has made a successful move the following message is displayed (with the next player to make a move) :
     * "Your move player: O"
 * When a player has won the following message is displayed:
-    * "Game over! winning player: X"
+    * "core.Game over! winning player: X"
 * When the game is a draw:
-    * "Game over!
+    * "core.Game over!
 No Winner!"

 The requirements above are for the first release, you know the following is being considered for the future, but may not happen depending on the success of the game:
     * Localization (output messages will be translated for different languages)